Explore 1.5M+ audiobooks & ebooks free for days

 Her Father pulled a face and said, Sorry, I didn’t think that out well.
 I just wanted to stop your Mum from inviting that girl to the party.
 Look on the bright side.
 You had your party and enjoyed yourself.

-For the party, her Mum served party pies and sausage rolls, hot dogs and fairy bread and, of course, a cake.
+For the party, her Mum served party pies and sausage rolls, hot dogs, fairy bread, and, of course, a cake.
 Her friends had eaten the spread without comment, but Harper knew her Mother wouldn’t serve that party fare to her relations.
-Desiree made a considerable performance of presenting Harper with a professionally wrapped gift.
+Desiree gave a considerable performance in presenting Harper with a professionally wrapped gift.
 Inside was a lovely cashmere jumper, and Harper profusely thanked her Aunt and Uncle.

 Oh, Harper, it’s nothing.
 Desiree said that some of your clothes are shabby, so we thought the jumper might raise the bar, so to speak.